 - Provide a detailed budget using template provided with clarification regarding the specific intended use of MNRCP funds and attach as an appendix to the proposal. - Provide information on the availability and source of any additional funds necessary to complete the project. - Provide information on the sponsor's capacity to complete the project if only partial funding is awarded, especially if full funding is requested.
-This is particularly important in years and regions where there is high competition for funds.

-MNRCP cannot pay more than the fair market value for a property as determined by a qualified appraiser.
-Land acquisition or conservation easement costs must be based on a recent appraisal, in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and meeting the requirements of the Uniform Relocation and Real Property Acquisition Policy Act (Public Law 91-646).
+This is particularly important in years and regions where there is high competition for funds. - MNRCP cannot pay more than the fair market value for a property as determined by a qualified appraiser.
+Land acquisition or conservation easement costs must be based on an appraisal completed within one year of closing, in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and meeting the requirements of the Uniform Relocation and Real Property Acquisition Policy Act (Public Law 91-646).
 A copy of the final appraisal must be provided prior to closing.